Here’s a look at Daylight Saving Time, a system to reduce electricity usage by extending daylight hours.

 About 70 countries around the world observe DLS.

-Many countries near the equator do not adjust their clocks for daylight saving.
+Many countries near the equator do not adjust their clocks.

 Some countries refer to “Daylight Saving Time” as “Summer Time.”